coder-mike/delete-duplicates/readme.md

 ## Caching

 Unless you specify "no-cache", when the program runs, it will save the list of file hashes to a file in the root directories called "delete-files-info-cache.json", to speed up execution the next time it executes.
 A cache hit occurs when the file size, filename, and date-modified field matches the cached value.
+The cache is saved as a JSON file names `delete-files-info-cache.json` in each of the directories specified.

 ## Usage